At a Glance

 Some tips for your application 🫡

 Prepare for Assessments: Be ready for the online assessment and subsequent interviews.
-Familiarize yourself with competency-based interview questions and practice your responses.
-Consider how you would handle real-life scenarios related to the role.
+Review common competency-based questions and practice your responses.
+Also, prepare for the role-play and written exercise by familiarising yourself with scenarios you might encounter as a PCO.

 How to prepare for a job interview at Serco